 Continue Reading

-Restrict Access is a Moodle plugin that can be applied to Activities and Resources and used to limit access based on group, password, completion tracking, date/time, and more.
-ApplyGradeTroubleshootApply Applying Restrict Access to an Activity or Resource Restrict Access gives teachers some extra control over resources and activities that don't have built in due-dates such [...]
+Restrict Access is a Moodle plugin that can be applied to Resources, Activities and Sections to limit access based on group, completion tracking, date/time, and more.
+ApplyGradeTroubleshootApply Applying Restrict Access to an Activity or Resource Many activities like Quizzes and Assignments have built-in Open and Close settings, but for resource or activities that do not [...]

 Continue Reading